-There is one more panel shape you need to understand regarding the pleating of fabric.
+The curved straight panel is the final shape you need to understand regarding the pleating of fabric.
 This shape is sort of an amalgamation between the square panel and the half circle panel I discussed in last week’s post.
-It is a curved straight panel.
 (See picture below.)

 The curvature (C) of the pleated panel will increase the deeper the fold is on the top (A).

-Now looking at this picture you might think, what’s the big deal?
-This looks just like sunburst.
-Yes, it sorta does but sunburst is pleated along all 3 grainlines whereas this panel is only pleated along one grain line.
+As you look at this picture you might think, what’s the big deal?
+This looks just like a sunburst panel.
+Well, it kind of does but sunburst is pleated along all 3 grain lines whereas this panel is pleated along only one grain line.

-3. You like the way it looks because you can create an Aline effect.
+You want to create an Aline effect, as you like the way it looks.
 The amount of Aline can be controlled by amount of depth (or curvature) you give to the pleating panel.

-4. You have a striped or checkered fabric that you do not want to distort as you would in sunburst pleating.
+You are using a striped or checkered fabric that you don’t want to distort as you would in sunburst pleating.
 For example, below is a photo of a wool plaid fabric on our cutting table.